 IDs of non-ferrous metals such as copper, silver, aluminum and lead are high.
 Target ID range of gold is wide and may fall within the same range of metal wastes such as iron, foil, screw caps, and pull tabs.
-Therefore, if you are looking for gold targets, digging out some trash metals is expectable.
+Therefore, if you are looking for gold targets, digging out some trash metals is expected.

-Some possible Target IDs and their probabilities are indicated in the table on the right:
+Some possible Target IDs and their ranges are indicated in the table below.